Host Devices Assignment

 KubeVirt provides a mechanism for assigning host devices to a virtual machine.
 This mechanism is generic and allows various types of PCI devices, such as accelerators (including GPUs) or any other devices attached to a PCI bus, to be assigned.
 It also allows [Linux Mediated devices](https://www.kernel.org/doc/html/latest/driver-api/vfio-mediated-device.html), such as pre-configured virtual GPUs to be assigned using the same mechanism.

-To enable IOMMU, depending on the CPU type, a host should be booted with an additional kernel parameter,
+* To enable IOMMU, depending on the CPU type, a host should be booted with an additional kernel parameter, `intel_iommu=on` for Intel and `amd_iommu=on` for AMD.

 # vi /etc/default/grub